WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Performance Evaluation

 \subsubsection{Results}

 Here we compare the average absolute correlation $|\rho|$ of the produced waveform $\tilde{r}(n)$ with the ground truth waveform $r(n)$ obtained from the chest rip of the radio frequency polysomnography dataset.
-Defined as the average of $|\rho_{r\tilde{r}}(n)|$, the values of $|\rho|$ are shown in Figure~\ref{fig:absolute_corr_per_day} where the maximum achieved correlation per night is also displayed.
-It is evident from the figure that WiRM improves the average and maximum correlation by $178.3\%$ and $55.4\%$, respectively, compared to the state-of-the-art approach.
+The average absolute correlation is computed as the mean of $|\rho_{r\tilde{r}}(n)|$ from \eqref{eq:abs_correlation}, for each test subject, averaged over a sleeping period of approximately 11 hours.
+The values of $|\rho|$ are shown in Figure~\ref{fig:absolute_corr_per_day}, where the maximum achieved correlation per test subject is also displayed.
+It is evident from the figure that WiRM improves the average and maximum correlation by $7.9\%$ and $1.9\%$, respectively, compared to the state-of-the-art approach.